 One of my first jobs I ever had was working at the local ski hill, in a Swiss restaurant.
 After a long day of skiing in the freezing cold, people would come in to warm up with a glass of Gluhwein, and sit beside a roaring fire.
 You could smell the Gluhwein wafting throughout the air all day.
-It smelled amazing with the blend of spices.
+A welcoming smell for your guests!
 A perfect way to warm up from the inside out.

 Mulled Wines Around the World